-Zeal want to ensure all holiday property owners take advantage of the tax relief available to them, before it's too late.
+Zeal and The Holiday Cottage Handbook are delighted to be working together to help ensure all furnished holiday let owners take advantage of the tax relief available to them before it's too late.

-We are offering holiday let and serviced accommodation owners a free 15 minute consultation to help you identify if you have any unclaimed capital allowances in your holiday property.
+As part of this partnership, we are offering The Holiday Cottage Handbook subscribers a free 15 minute consultation to help you identify if you have any unclaimed capital allowances in your holiday property.